neutrinoceros/idefix_cli/docs/plugins.md

-# How to define addtiional commands
+# How to define additional commands

 `idefix_cli` can be extended to include arbitrary, user-defined commands, to be written as individual Python modules, later refered to as *plugins*.